zulip/zulip/docs/git-guide.md

 out GitHub's documentation on
 [creating a pull request from a fork][github-help-create-pr-fork].
 You might also find GitHub's article
 [about pull requests][github-help-about-pr] helpful.
 That all said, the tutorial below will walk you through the process.

 ### Work in progress pull requests

 In the Zulip project, we encourage submitting work-in-progress pull requests early and often.
-This allows you to share your code to make it eaiser to get feedback and help with your changes.
+This allows you to share your code to make it easier to get feedback and help with your changes.
 Prefix the titles of work-in-progress pull requests with **[WIP]**, which in our project means that you don't think your pull request is ready to be merged (e.g. it might not work or pass tests).
 This sets expectations